viam-modules/raspberry-pi/README.md

 ## Testing
 New tests have been written for servo and board.
 All old tests were preserved.
 For this module, we implement black box and white box testing.
 White box uses internal package functions (lowercase functions like newPigpio) and tests the behavior.
 It also tests any helper functions.
 Black box testing treats the package as an outside, only using exported functions to test their behavior.
 This is why we have a new `testing/` folder which holds these tests, which are almost identical to the pacakge tests, without using some private functions.

-All tests require a functioning raspberry pi.
+All tests require a functioning raspberry pi4.

 **Make sure when testing that the testing packages are built as a binary and executed as root (sudo).** Otherwise, some test cases will be skipped without warning (may need verbose flags).
 Those commands can be seen here:
 ```bash